Expo Tel Aviv: Entertainment

 In recent years, the center has been used for many musical concerts and shows.

-On 13 September 2018, the European Broadcasting Union (EBU) & Israeli broadcaster Israeli Public Broadcasting Corporation (KAN) announced that the center would host the Eurovision Song Contest 2019.
+On 13 September 2018, the European Broadcasting Union (EBU) and the Israeli Public Broadcasting Corporation (IPBC/Kan) announced that the center would host the Eurovision Song Contest 2019.
 The semi-finals were held on 14 and 16 May 2019, with the final taking place on 18 May 2019.
-The IPBC expected Pavilion 2 to have room for up to 9,000 attendees.
+Kan expected Pavilion 2 to have room for up to 9,000 attendees.